Towards Traffic Scene Description: The Semantic Scene Graph: Introduction

 While there exist multiple definition of the terms \emph{scene} and \emph{scenario}, this work will follow the definitions of Ulbrich et al. \cite{Ulbrich2015}, where only dynamic elements (traffic participants) are considered.

 This paper is structured as follows: In section \ref{sec:sota} we provide a review of existing traffic scene descriptions and related work.
 In section \ref{sec:architecture} and \ref{sec:implementation} we give a detailed definition of the Semantic Scene Graph and how it is implemented concretely.
+In section \ref{sec:evaluation}, properties of the Semantic Scene Graphs and its implementation are evaluated with examples.
 Finally, in section \ref{sec:conclusion} we conclude this contribution.